-- 13.1 Parents are asked to inform the school by 8:35am (by email or by telephone) if their child is going to be absent that day and on subsequent days of absence.
-If the absence is going to be lengthy, they are asked to inform the Attendance Officer by letter. - 13.2 If students are not recorded as present, have not signed in or if the school has not heard from parents/carers, an automated text or telephone call will be sent as early as 9:30am. - 13.3 In cases where a student begins to develop a pattern of absences, the school will try to resolve the problem with parents/carers.
-If this is unsuccessful, the school will follow the procedures highlighted in 13.2 13.4. - 13.4 Poor attendance is investigated on a daily basis by the Sixth Form Attendance Coordinator who communicates areas of concern to the Director of Sixth Form, and if required to the school's Police Liaison Officer and the Education Welfare Officer. - 13.5 A letter of concern is sent to parents if attendance falls below what is expected.
+Parents are asked to inform the school by 8:30am (by email or by telephone) if their child is going to be absent that day and on subsequent days of absence.
+If the absence is going to be lengthy, they are asked to inform the Attendance Officer by letter.

+If students are not recorded as present, have not signed in or if the school has not heard from parents/carers, an automated text or telephone call will be sent as early as 9:30am.

+In cases where a student begins to develop a pattern of absences, the school will try to resolve the problem with parents/carers.
+If this is unsuccessful, the school will follow the procedures highlighted below:

+Poor attendance is investigated on a daily basis by the Sixth Form Attendance Coordinator who communicates areas of concern to the Director of Sixth Form, and if required to the school's Police Liaison Officer and the Education Welfare Officer.

+A letter of concern is sent to parents if attendance falls below what is expected.
 The letter will outline the student's percentage attendance and will state that absences will be assessed on each occasion and may be considered as unauthorised without proof of attendance at a medical establishment.
 It will also ask if there are any underlying medical reasons or emotional reasons (e.g. close family bereavement) accounting for the absences - support systems can then be put into place.
 Parents of students who have persistent lateness to school will also receive a letter of concern and any further lateness will result in an unauthorised absence mark.

-- 13.6 Further unauthorised absence will result in a meeting with the Assistant Head of Sixth Form/Director of Sixth Form, parent/carer and the student.
-If the situation shows no improvement, the Director of Sixth Form will call for a second meeting.
-If no improvements are displayed after the second meeting, the parents/carers and student could be called to either see a Deputy Head Teacher/Head of the Academy or Fairfax Academy Associates. - 14.
-REWARDS: At Fairfax, good and improved attendance is celebrated and rewarded.
-Students are presented with letters for 100% attendance every term and for improved attendance from the previous year.
-In addition, students will be receive a merit for each full week completed along with other half termly rewards that further commend 100% attendance. - 15.
-COMMUNICATION: The Attendance Officer encourages regular communication and good rapport with parents and as such, they are asked to contact him or her either by telephone or by email.
+Further unauthorised absence will result in a meeting with the Assistant Head of Sixth Form/Head of Sixth Form, parent/carer and the student.
+If the situation shows no improvement, the Head tor of Sixth Form will call for a second meeting.
+If no improvements are displayed after the second meeting, the parents/carers and students could be called to either see a Deputy Head Teacher or Fairfax Academy Associates.